 My overarching passion is media and all its forms.
 A magazine nerd at heart, over the years I’ve also grown appreciation for web content, social media, podcasting, and all the ways they can be used together to cultivate a brand’s presence and impact.
 I’ve had the opportunity to help manage our brand’s social media as well as create digital content for the BHG Crafts Group, and it awoke in me a passion I didn’t know I had.

 My plans are still up in the air.
 I may move to NYC to pursue a career in magazine journalism.
 I may move back to Washington, D.C. to pursue a career in politics in some capacity, whether for a politician or a thinktank or government agency.
 I may move back home to Madison, Wisconsin to work in local journalism.
 Or I may stay in Des Moines and further my career at Meredith Corporation, now the largest magazine publishing company in the country.
-Whatever I end up doing, I still have time to decide—for now, I’d prefer to finish out my junior year of college in peace and save the job stress for the future.
+Whatever I end up doing, I still have time to decide—for now, I’d prefer to finish out my last college summer in peace and save the job stress for the future.